chrisdel101/chris-del-portfolio/open-source.md

                 <td>react-data-table-component: Fix displaced page elements on project web site.</td>
                 <td><a href="https://github.com/jbetancur/react-data-table-component/pull/1036">Link</a></td>
                 <td>stale + unmerged</td>
-                <td>After seeing this bug I submitted the fix without consulation.
+                <td>After seeing this bug I submitted the fix without consultation.
 The maintainers never acknowledged or merged it.
 No idea why.
 It fixed the issue.</td>
             </tr>
             <tr>
                 <td>react-native-autocomplete-input: Update broken API URL used in the app demo.</td>